 At its base, a shell is simply a macro processor that executes commands.
+The term macro processor means functionality where text and symbols are expanded to create larger expressions.

-A Unix shell is both a command interpreter, which provides the user interface to the rich set of GNU utilities, and a programming language, allowing these utilities to be combined.
+A Unix shell is both a command interpreter and a programming language.
+As a command interpreter, the shell provides the user interface to the rich set of GNU utilities.
+The programming language features allow these utilities to be combined.
 Files containing commands can be created, and become commands themselves.
-These new commands have the same status as system commands in directories such as '/bin', allowing users or groups to establish custom environments.
+These new commands have the same status as system commands in directories such as '/bin', allowing users or groups to establish custom environments to automate their common tasks.